oskarhs/BayesDensity.jl/README.md

 vi_fit = ... # VI
 ```

 The resulting fitted model objects can be used to compute posterior quantities of interest such as the posterior median of $f(t)$ through `median(mcmc_fit, t)`.
 Additionally, the package also provides convenience plotting functions through its [Makie.jl](https://github.com/MakieOrg/Makie.jl) and [Plots.jl](https://github.com/JuliaPlots/Plots.jl) extensions, making it easy to visualize the density estimates.
-For instance, one can easily plot the posterior mean, along with a 95% credible interval as follows:
+For instance, one can easily plot the posterior mean, along with a 95% credible interval with Makie.jl as follows:

 ```julia
 using CairoMakie